 Working with Corporatescenes Inc, an American based company, Motshabi has facilitated Active Communication workshops for Avis South Africa, Transnet, The Department of Education, McKinsey Group, The Kelly Group and Khalil Fattal et Fils (Lebanon).

 She has also been the Master of Ceremonies at functions such as Nadine Gordimer's 80th birthday celebration, the Tenth Anniversary of the Human Rights and Democracy Awards and Absa Foundation Gala Dinner in honour of the IEC's Dr. Brigalia Bam and Adv.
 Pansy Tlakula to name a few.

 Her play Shwele Bawo!
 A Grave Injustice! was nominated for Best New South African Play, Best Set Design and Best Performance by a lead Actress, at the 2004 Naledi Awards.

-Motshabi received the Best Performance by a Lead Actress award for her outstanding role in this play, which was also one of the highlights at the Playhouse Company's Tenth Celebration of the South African Women's Arts Festival in August 2006.
+Motshabi received the Best Performance by a Lead Actress award for her role in this play, which was also one of the highlights at the Playhouse Company's Tenth Celebration of the South African Women's Arts Festival in August 2006.

 Other theatre productions she has acted in include The Blacks, Robinson Crusoe, Mrital Bliss, Kweku Anansi, Chameleon, Two Weeks in September and King Ibu.

-A versatile voice artist, her voice can be heard in the children's International award winning animation programme, Magic Cellar, in which she plays three characters.
+Her voice can be heard in the children's International award winning animation programme, Magic Cellar, in which she plays three characters.

 Motshabi starred alongside John Kani in Nothing but the Truth which toured the UK after a highly-successful season at the Hampstead Theatre in London.
 She also starred in the movie version of the same play, for which she won the 2010 SAFTA Award for Best Supporting Actress in a Feature Film.